onabz/mlr-shop/README.md

 ### Content

-- The steps I used for the project set up was taken from [I think Therefore I Blog](https://www.youtube.com/watch?v=kEdGDvrFSks&ab_channel=MediaUpload)
+- The steps I used for the project set up was taken from [I think Therefore I Blog](https://www.youtube.com/watch?v=kEdGDvrFSks&ab_channel=MediaUpload) and also [Boutique Ado](https://www.youtube.com/watch?v=EsJtBpLgLCw&ab_channel=MediaUpload)
-- The steps I used to apply the bootstrap theme for the blog was from [Using a Bootstrap Theme](https://www.youtube.com/watch?v=tUPjzTHgEWA&t=10s&ab_channel=MediaUpload)
+- The steps I used to setup the newsletter was taken from [Build a Newsletter Section for Your Django Web Application](https://www.youtube.com/watch?v=hWtlskOaFNI&ab_channel=KenBroTech)
-- How I went about creating the update article page was taken from [Update and Edit Blog Post - Django Blog #6](https://www.youtube.com/watch?v=J7xaESAddDQ&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi&index=15&ab_channel=Codemy.com)
-- How I went about creating the delete article page was taken from [Delete a Blog Post - Django Blog #7](https://www.youtube.com/watch?v=8NPOwmtupiI&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi&index=7&ab_channel=Codemy.com)
+- Some of he steps I used in setting up the contact form were taken from [Create Contact Form in Django for any website || Contact Form with bootstrap in django](https://www.youtube.com/watch?v=lSgRWA4PMt4&t=42s&ab_channel=BLearningClub)

 ### Media

-- The bootstrap theme used in the design of the blog was from [Start Bootstrap](https://startbootstrap.com/theme/clean-blog)
+- The design idea for the website was taken from [Boutique Ado](https://www.youtube.com/watch?v=3gQazh-EIzY&t=20s&ab_channel=MediaUpload)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons used through out  the site were taken from [Font Awesome](https://fontawesome.com/)
-- The template for the login, logout and signup pages was from [Mdbootstrap](https://mdbootstrap.com/docs/standard/extended/login/#section-5)
 - All my background images were from [amarisandchaya](https://www.amarisandchaya.com/)
-- Most of the articles were from [amarisandchaya](https://www.amarisandchaya.com/) and one from [Metro Parent](https://www.metroparent.com/parenting/talking-about-race/the-importance-of-representation-in-toys/)
+- All my doll images were from [amarisandchaya](https://www.amarisandchaya.com/)

 ### Acknowledgements

 - I would like to thank my Mentor Tim Nelson for his invaluable support all through this project.
 I would not have been able to put all this together if not for his patience and insight.
 - I would like to thank [Student Care](https://learn.codeinstitute.net/ci_support/diplomainsoftwaredevelopmentecommerce/studentcare) for their regular check up on me to ensure that I was always on track to completing this project and to reassure me that they were always available if I needed any help.
+- I would like to thank the good people of [Tutor support](https://learn.codeinstitute.net/ci_support/diplomainsoftwaredevelopmentecommerce/tutor) for always being very polite and patient with me in resolving issues that I raised with them while working on this project.